 Boil your noodles in salted water with a teaspoon of oil till they are just al dente.
 Al dente means that the noodles should be cooked such that they are still firm when bitten into.
-The rule that I follow is to subtract 30 seconds from the cooking time mentioned on the packet.
-In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2.5 minutes.
-That ways you always avoid over cooking these, because remember they will cook again when you deep fry these.
+The rule that I follow is to subtract 60 seconds from the cooking time mentioned on the packet.
+In this case, my packet suggested I cook these for 3 minutes in boiling water so I cooked them for 2 minutes.
+That ways you always avoid over cooking these, because remember they will cook further when you deep fry these.

 Step #3 Drain the Noodles